yunhuijang/INDIBATOR/README.md

 uv sync
 ```

-### 2. Set up PubMed RAG service
+### 2. Set up dataset

-The system requires a running [pubmedFastRAG](https://github.com/...) service for scientist retrieval.
+The system requires a running [pubmedFastRAG](https://github.com/domluna/pubmedFastRAG) service for scientist retrieval.
 You need to run this in a separate terminal.:

 ```bash
 cd pubmedFastRAG